 The problem with timbre is that it is ill-defined.
 Unlike pitch and loudness, there is no simple, objective, or single dimensional scale that describes this phenomenon.
 Timbre can however be described as a multidimensional attribute of sound and “continuous perceptual dimensions correlate with acoustic parameters corresponding to spectral, temporal, and spectrotemporal properties of sound events.”
 As timbre became increasingly central in my composition, I adopted a hybrid model that integrates both the “color” and “texture” of sound, and incorporates both static and dynamic attributes of timbre.
 The “color” of sound is described in terms of an “instantaneous snapshot of the spectral envelope,” while the “texture” of a sound describes the “the sequential changes in color with an arbitrary time scale.”
-This view of timbre has been developed at CCRMA by Hiroko Terasawa and Professor Jonathan Berger, and hints at two important compositional elements in a piece: 1) static, vertical pitch and chordal structures, and 2) dynamic, horizontal temporal processes.
+This view of timbre was developed at Stanford University’s CCRMA by Hiroko Terasawa and Jonathan Berger, and hints at two important compositional elements in a piece: 1) static, vertical pitch and chordal structures, and 2) dynamic, horizontal temporal processes.
 While these elements are important, this definition is still rather vague as to the descriptive factors of timbre.

-While I have been attracted to other composers’ and researchers’ timbre models (including models by Pollard & Janson, Grey, McAdams et al., Wessel, Penderecki, Spahlinger, Saariaho, Grisey, Slawson, Lerdahl, Cogan and Erickson to name a few), I have sought a model for my own purposes that is less limited and open to deeper dimensionality.
+While I have been attracted to other composers’ and researchers’ timbre models (including models by Pollard & Janson, Grey, McAdams et al., Wessel, Penderecki, Spahlinger, Saariaho, Grisey, Slawson, Lerdahl, Cogan, and Erickson, to name just a few), I have sought a model for my own purposes that is less limited and open to deeper dimensionality.
 The goal for creating my own compositional timbre model was to find a way to allow the perceptual properties of timbre to address and control any aspect of a composition across multiple dimensions.

-For my works I propose a set of two interlocking spaces or “cubes” as I like to visualize them.
+For the purposes of my own works, I propose a set of two interlocking spaces or “cubes” as I like to visualize them.
 The first cube essentially controls the frequency components of the sound.
 This compositional timbre space has the following three dimensions: spectral flux, spectral centroid, and noise-to-pitch ratio.
 The first dimension, spectral flux, measures the Euclidean distance between two spectra, or rather, the change of spectral energy over time.
 By extension, this dimension can be used to control rhythms or the frequency of pitch changes.
 This analogy provides a measure of density in time analogous to spectral flux at the intra-event level.
 For example, in my model, a sound with high flux means that there is a high rhythmic activity, or that pitches are changing quickly, while a sound with low flux would be one in which there is either a low rhythmic activity, or the pitches are stagnant.